VaiTon/matrixfy/README.md

 # Matrixfy

-A simple bot to control your spotify account from matrix
+A simple bot to control your spotify account from matrix.

 > This is a work in progress, and is not ready for production use.
 Feel free to contribute! :)